Coptic language: Name

 In Coptic the language is called (timetremǹkhēmi) "Egyptian" or (tiaspi ǹremǹkhēmi) "the Egyptian language".
 Coptic also possessed the term (gyptios) "Egyptian", derived from Greek Αἰγύπτιος (Aigúptios).
 This was borrowed into Arabic as قبْط (qibṭ/qubṭ), and from there into the languages of Europe, giving rise to words like French copte, whence the English Copt.

 Geographic distribution

 Coptic is spoken liturgically in the Coptic Orthodox and Coptic Catholic Church (along with Modern Standard Arabic).
 The language is spoken only in Egypt and historically has had little influence outside of the territory, except for monasteries located in Nubia (which straddles modern Egypt and Sudan).
 Coptic's most noticeable linguistic influence has been on the various dialects of Egyptian Arabic, which is characterised by a Coptic substratum in lexical, morphological, syntactical, and phonological features.

-Influence on other languages

-In addition to influencing the grammar, vocabulary and syntax of Egyptian Arabic, Coptic has lent to both Arabic and Modern Hebrew such words as: